OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 `<link>` : http://www.dnnsoftware.com/community-blog/cid/144400/webapi-tips

-To work you should pass 3 variable via http heade to DNN.
+To work you should pass 3 variable via http header to DNN.
 The solution is to intercept http from Angular (this is explain in Angular cli project).
 Now you should just know that you need these variable:

-1. moduleId:
+1. **moduleId**:
-2. tabId:
+2. **tabId**:
-3. antiForgeryToken: is created by $.ServicesFramework
+3. **antiForgeryToken**: is created by $.ServicesFramework

 `<link>` : (http://www.dnnsoftware.com/wiki/services-framework-webapi)